stellar/stellar-core/docs/software/commands.md

   variable, then before this argument you must specify the --netid option.
-* **--base64**: When preceding --printtxn or --signtxn, alters the behavior of the option to works on base64-encoded XDR rather than raw XDR.
+* **--base64**: When preceding --printtxn or --signtxn, alters the behavior of the option to work on base64-encoded XDR rather than raw XDR.
 * **--sec2pub**:  Reads a secret key on standard input and outputs the corresponding public key.
 Both keys are in Stellar's standard